CodeMaster17/Pathfiller-online-codeeditor-and-compiler/README.md

 • Language support for C++\
 • Language support for python\
-• Pagination\
+• Pagination support\
-• Searching the question\
+• Search functionality for questions\
 • Code mirror - For code editor space\
 • Vscode theme from codemirror